Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the

 Substituting this in Eq.\,\eqref{eq:metric-comparison-intermediate}, we find

 where

-Once again using the asymptotic expansion Eq.\,\eqref{eq:asymptotic-expansion}, it can be shown that $\Delta^{x_0}_{ij}$ is of order $e^{-\beta a_mx_0^m}$.
-We note that it is necessary to evaluate the function $h_{x^{\prime}}$ at $x^{\prime}\geq x_0$ to arrive at this conclusion, otherwise it is not clear how to estimate the size of $\Delta^{x_0}_{ij}$.
-Therefore we finally arrive at
+Once again using the asymptotic expansion given by Eq.\,\eqref{eq:asymptotic-expansion}, it can be shown that $\Delta^{x_0}_{ij}$ is of the order of $e^{-\beta a_mx_0^m}$.
+We note that it is necessary to evaluate the function $h_{x^{\prime}}$ at $x^{\prime}\geq x_0$ to arrive at this conclusion; otherwise it is not clear how to estimate the size of $\Delta^{x_0}_{ij}$.
+Therefore, we finally arrive at

 From Eq.\,\eqref{eq:metric-comparison-final}, we see that in the limit $|x_0|\rightarrow\infty$, all correction terms go to zero, and we have $\zeta_{ij}-\chi_{ij}\rightarrow 0$.
 However, this limit is not physically valid---it is simple to check that as $x_0\rightarrow\infty$, Eq.\eqref{eq:Fokker-Planck} is trivialized to $0=0$.
-Thus, for general potentials, we cannot expect the two formulae $\boldsymbol{\zeta}$ and $\boldsymbol{\chi}$ to be equivalent.
+Thus, for general potentials, we cannot expect the two formulas $\boldsymbol{\zeta}$ and $\boldsymbol{\chi}$ to be equivalent.
 As previously mentioned, the quadratic potential is an interesting exception for which it can be explicitly checked that both $\boldsymbol{\zeta}$ and $\boldsymbol{\chi}$ evaluate to the same quantity.